kylebgorman/pynini/README.rst

     K. Gorman.
 2016.
 Pynini: A Python library for weighted finite-state grammar compilation.
 In *Proc.
 ACL Workshop on Statistical NLP and Weighted Automata*, 75-80.

-This is a (primarily read-only) mirror of Pynini, to enable bug reports and contributions from outside collaborators.
+Note that the GitHub respository is a (primarily read-only) mirror to enable bug reports and contributions from outside collaborators.
 Feel free to submit bugs here.

 Dependencies